Forricide/still-feel-alive/Chapter 10.md

 A decision: Parahuman powers make some things easier.
 Making money, forming relationships of a sort. *dying, pain, despair* Other things, it makes more difficult.
 Living a long life, especially. *distanced from society, hopeless*

-If she's immortal - well, nothing is immortal.
+If she's immortal - well, nothing lives forever.
 But if she can't die in a regular sense, then there's no reason to avoid it. *this can't be right*

-A voice - in her mind, perhaps, but is there anything here other than her mind? - counsels patience, safety.
+She hears faint whispers, a voice - in her mind, perhaps, but is there anything here other than her mind?
+Counsels patience, safety.
 Inaction, passivity.

-She listens, then ignores it.
+For a moment, she listens.
+Then ignores it, easily given the volume.

 "Hey, Sarah."

-Surprise.
+Shock, surprise.

 Her mind begins to fade.
 "I'm sorry about disappearing on you.
 Can you-"

-The next sentence is already gone.
+The next sentence is already gone, if she ever planned it at all.
 She can't think of anything to say.

 "It's okay.
 I understand.
 Powers can be hard to work with."